 - Baking - I like to bake these at a lower temperature so the glaze doesn't burn.
 After the first 30-40 minutes, drain off the excess fat.
 This will help the bacon crisp up as they finish baking.

 - Baking dish – I use a 13×9 dish, like this one.
 It’s the perfect size for this recipe.

 - Keep the sausages warm - For holiday open houses, buffets, or game day spreads, chafing dishes (this is the one I use) are a great way to keep these bacon-wrapped bites warm.

 - Serve on a platter with some toothpicks - Alternatively, simply serve these sausages on a platter with some toothpicks.
 Garnish with fresh rosemary for a festive touch.
 They will disappear quickly.

 - Breakfast or brunch - Add these sausages to your holiday breakfast or brunch menu for a savory twist.

-Can you make bacon-wrapped sausages ahead of time?
+Can you make these sausages ahead of time?

 This is the perfect prep-ahead dish.
 Wrap the sausages with bacon and refrigerate until ready to bake.
 They will keep 3-4 days in the refrigerator.
 Top with the glaze right before baking.

 Can you freeze these sausages?

-The unbaked bacon-wrapped sausages are perfect for freezing.
+The unbaked sausages are perfect for freezing.
 Wrap the sausage with bacon and flash freeze on a sheet pan (30-40 minutes).
 Then, toss the sausages in a freezer-safe zipper top bag and store for up to 3 months.
 When ready to bake, thaw, top with the glaze, and bake according to the recipe.
 If baking frozen, add approx 15 minutes to the total baking time.